vlandham/unix_intro/unix.markdown

 ## U13: Time to tidy up [U13]

 We now have a few (empty) directories that we should remove.
-To do this use the [rmdir][] command, this will only remove empty directories so it is quite safe to use.
+To do this use the [rmdir][] command, this will *only remove empty directories* so it is quite safe to use.
 If you want to know more about this command (or any Unix command), then remember that you can just look at its man page.

-	$ cd /Volumes/USB/Unix_and_Perl_course
+	$ cd /tmp
 	$ rmdir Work

 #### Task U13.1 [U13.1]
-Remove the remaining empty Temp directories that you have created
+Remove the remaining empty Temp directories that you have created.
+First try to remove `Temp1` first, see that you get an error message about the directory not being empty.

 [rmdir]: http://en.wikipedia.org/wiki/Rmdir